TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 2. Anouska’s

-Designed by former Bond girl
+Prohibition-era inspired bar designed by a former Bond girl

-bars in singapore - anouska's
+Best bars in Singapore - Anouska's

-Image credit: @anouskasbar via Instagram
+Image adapted from: @anouskasbar via Instagram

 Take a stroll through the idyllic neighbourhood of Duxton, and you might find yourself gravitating like a moth to the flame towards the opulence of Duxton Reserve and its in-house bar – Anouska’s.

-Designed by former bond girl and actress turned designer Anouska Hempel, this namesake bar embodies the glamour of the Prohibition era with its stained glass statement pieces and a gold and black colour theme.
+Designed by former Bond girl and actress turned designer, Anouska Hempel, this namesake bar embodies the glamour of the Prohibition era with its stained glass statement pieces and a gold and black colour theme.
 The menu takes you on a journey across Asia with shelf spirits, premium wines, local craft beers, artisanal Chinese teas and cocktails injected with nostalgic Eastern influences.

 If you’re feeling peckish, make sure to order some food off the menu from the adjacent Yellow Pot Restaurant.
 You won’t go wrong with some Fried Lion’s Mane Mushrooms ($27++) served with farm fresh avocado purée, Fried Prawns ($32++) topped with Bonito Aioli or pop a couple of highly addictive Szechuan Crispy Chicken ($41++) – all paired perfectly with a selection of cocktails.